nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/deleting-content.md

 Only users with "Edit" or "Manage everything" permissions can delete documents from a space.

 To delete one or several documents, select them from the **Content** tab of the workspace, click on **Delete** and confirm.
 The documents are moved to the **Trash** tab of the workspace (available to users with management rights only) and do not appear in the workspace's content list anymore.
-Their lifecycle state is now "deleted".
+They are now flagged as trashed (`ecm:isTrashed = 1`).

 You can also delete documents using right-click on the document's icon from the **Content** tab of the workspace.